nspcc-dev/neofs-http-gw/README.md

 #### Authentication

-You can always upload files to public containers (open for anyone to put objects into), but for restricted containers you need to use bearer tokens (which basically is an owner-signed ACL data, refer to NeoFS documentation for more details).
+You can always upload files to public containers (open for anyone to put objects into), but for restricted containers you need to explicitly allow PUT operations for request signed with your HTTP Protocol Gateway keys.

+If your don't want to manage gateway's secret keys and adjust eACL rules when gateway configuration changes (new gate, key rotation, etc) or you plan to use public services, there is an option to let your application backend (or you) to issue Bearer Tokens ans pass them from the client via gate down to NeoFS level to grant access.

+NeoFS Bearer Token basically is a container owner-signed ACL data (refer to NeoFS documentation for more details).
 There are two options to pass them to gateway:
  * "Authorization" header with "Bearer" type and base64-encoded token in credentials field
  * "__context_bearer_token_key" cookie with base64-encoded token contents

+For example you have a mobile application frontend with a backend part storing data in NeoFS.
+When user authorizes in mobile app, the backend issues a NeoFS Bearer token and provides it to the frontend.
+Then the mobile app may generate some data and upload it via any available NeoFS HTTP Protocol Gateway by adding the corresponding header to the upload request.
+Accessing the ACL protected data works the same way.

 ### Metrics and Pprof